EFCAM unites European Federations for specific Complementary and Alternative Medicine (CAM) modalities and national multi-modality CAM Associations.

-- Access to CAM, with rare exceptions, is limited to those who can afford to pay for it.
-Equitable access to healthcare, including CAM, and the sustainability of health services requires a shift towards health promotion and prevention of illness, and, towards more cost-effective treatment of illness.
-The CAM methods and CAM professionals are available to contribute to that.
+- Access to CAM, with a few exceptions, is limited to those who can afford to pay for it.
+Equitable access to healthcare, including CAM, and the sustainability of health services requires a shift towards health promotion and the prevention of illness, and towards more cost-effective treatment of illness.
+CAM methods and CAM professionals are available to make their contribution.

-- As Europe faces a growing number of challenges in the area of healthcare such as an aging population, chronic diseases, maintaining a healthy workforce, rising healthcare costs etc, it is time CAM is given serious consideration as both an innovation and as added value for healthcare in Europe.
+- Europe faces a growing number of challenges in the area of healthcare such as an aging population, chronic disease, maintaining a healthy workforce, rising healthcare costs etc. It is time for CAM to be given serious consideration as both an innovation and as added value for healthcare in Europe.